owntracks/booklet/docs/guide/clients.md

 ![Recorder](images/demo-geojson-linestring.png)

 And the best is, you can configure the Recorder to also accept the HTTP POST requests from the apps, so it's the best companion for the OwnTracks apps in HTTP mode as well.
+Here again, if you used [quicksetup](quicksetup.md), you already have a correctly configured Recorder.

 Read [more about the Recorder](../clients/recorder.md).